-- 94.-(1) The court may, at the first hearing of an application for a care or supervision order, or at any time before the completion of the final hearing, make an interim care or supervision order. - (2) Where an application for a care order is made following the removal of a child to a place of safety and it has not been possible to locate and serve the parent, guardian or carer with the application before the cessation of the place of safety, an emergency interim care order may be made for a period of seventy two hours to permit service to be effected or to be dispensed with. - (3) An interim care or supervision order shall be made for such period as may be specified in the order, not exceeding a period of eight weeks from the date on which the order is first made.
+94.-(1) The court may, at the first hearing of an application for a care or supervision order, or at any time before the completion of the final hearing, make an interim care or supervision order.

+(2) Where an application for a care order is made following the removal of a child to a place of safety and it has not been possible to locate and serve the parent, guardian or carer with the application before the cessation of the place of safety, an emergency interim care order may be made for a period of seventy two hours to permit service to be effected or to be dispensed with.

+(3) An interim care or supervision order shall be made for such period as may be specified in the order, not exceeding a period of eight weeks from the date on which the order is first made.

-- (4) An interim order may be renewed for a period of twenty eight days. - (5) Where the parties consent in writing to a renewal of the interim care or supervision order, the court may renew the order without the parties appearing before the court. - (6) Where an interim order is made by the court, the court may direct- - (a) the social welfare department on behalf of the local government authority; or - (b) any other party to the proceedings, to arrange a medical or psychiatric examination, assessment or report of the child or of any respondent to the proceedings.
+(4) An interim order may be renewed for a period of twenty eight days.

+(5) Where the parties consent in writing to a renewal of the interim care or supervision order, the court may renew the order without the parties appearing before the court.

+(6) Where an interim order is made by the court, the court may directto arrange a medical or psychiatric examination, assessment or report of the child or of any respondent to the proceedings.
-Expert

-95. When a child is the subject of an

-evidence
+- (a) the social welfare department on behalf of the local government authority; or - (b) any other party to the proceedings,

-application for a care or supervision order, a person shall not cause the child to be medically or psychiatrically examined, or otherwise assessed for the purpose of preparation of expert evidence for use in the proceedings without the court's permission.
+Expert evidence 95.
+When a child is the subject of an application for a care or supervision order, a person shall not cause the child to be medically or psychiatrically examined, or otherwise